UCI/CHOC Pediatric Infectious Diseases Fellowship Program

 Clinical Faculty

 Delma J. Nieves, MD – fellowship program director, assistant clinical professor of pediatrics, UC Irvine School of Medicine.
-Publications and research interests include pertussis, leptospirosis, invasive fungal infections, invasive pneumococcal diseases and infections of the neonate.
+Publications and research interests include pertussis, leptospirosis, invasive fungal infections, invasive pneumococcal diseases, and infections of the neonate.
+Dr. Nieves graduated from UW School of Medicine, a pediatric residency at CHOC Children’s Hospital and a peds ID fellowship at Mattel Children’s Hospital/University of California, Los Angeles.

 Jasjit Singh, MD – associate clinical professor of pediatrics, UC Irvine School of Medicine.
 Director, CHOC infection prevention and epidemiology.
-Publications and research interests include vaccine preventable diseases, vaccine efficacy, tuberculosis, drug resistant organisms, and outbreak management.
+Publications and research interests include vaccine-preventable diseases, vaccine efficacy, tuberculosis, drug-resistant organisms, and outbreak management.
+Dr. Singh graduated from Duke University School of Medicine, a pediatric residency at New York Hospital-Cornell Medical Center, and a peds ID fellowship at Johns Hopkins University Hospital.

 E.R.
 Chulie Ulloa, MD, MSc – assistant professor, UC Irvine School of Medicine.
-Publications and research interests include novel therapies for drug-resistant or difficult to treat bacterial infections.
+Publications and research interests include novel therapies for drug-resistant or difficult-to-treat bacterial infections.
+Dr. Ulloa graduated from Stanford University School of Medicine, a pediatric residency at Boston Children’s Hospital Harvard Medical School, and a peds ID fellowship at Children’s Hospital of Philadelphia.

 Matthew Zahn, MD – volunteer assistant clinical professor of pediatrics, UC Irvine School of Medicine.
 Medical director, division of epidemiology and assessment, Orange County Health Care Agency.
-Publications and research interests include measles epidemiology, meningococcal disease outbreak, drug-resistant organisms, and vaccines.
+Publications and research interests include measles epidemiology, meningococcal disease outbreaks, drug-resistant organisms, and vaccines.
+Dr. Zahn graduated from St. Louis University School of Medicine, a pediatric residency at Cardinal Glennon Children’s Hospital, and a peds ID fellowship at Children’s Hospital of Denver.